zhengstar94/zhengstar94.github.io/docs/md/AlgorithmReview/Array/LargestRange.md

         for (int i = 0; i < array.length; i ++) {
             int current = array[i];

-            //if map.get(current) = false, then current has been sorted if (!map.get(current)) {
+            //if map.get(current) = false, then current has been sorted, then move to next number if (!map.get(current)) {
                 continue;
             }